Archiyopp/astro-portfolio/src/content/pages/about.md

 **Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia
+## Cristian Fernandez - Web Developer based in Colombia

 **Greetings!** I'm Cristian Fernandez, a passionate web developer residing in the picturesque landscapes of [Colombia](https://en.wikipedia.org/wiki/Colombia).
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.